zeyuandong/trgn510_FinalProject/README.md

 * Use camera for genomic testing, search for appropriate Hallmark genomic collections and use camera functionality for competitive testing to assess whether genes in a given gene set rank high in differential expression relative to genes outside of that set.

+* Revise the final product and make it more readable

 ## Deliverable(November 17th)
 * R markdown
 * Workflow released on https://rpubs.com/Zeyuan0311/692533